department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 ### How do I plan a burial for a family member who has just died?

-**If you have a pre-need decision letter confirming eligibility**, you can call the National Cemetery Scheduling Office at <span class="tel">800-535-1117</span> to request a burial.
+**If you have a pre-need decision letter confirming eligibility**, you, or the funeral director at your funeral home of choice, can call the National Cemetery Scheduling Office at <span class="tel">800-535-1117</span> to request a burial.
 You don’t need to do anything else.

 **If you don’t have a pre-need decision letter**, you have a few steps to take before you can request a burial.
 Keep reading to find out what to do next.
+You can also have the funeral director at your funeral home of choice, help with these steps.

+**Check to see if the deceased can be buried in a VA national cemetery.** [Find out if the deceased is eligible](/burials-and-memorials/eligibility).

+**Once you’ve confirmed eligibility, gather the documents and other information you'll need** to identify the deceased when you apply:

 #### Prepare